What tech and SaaS leaders can do now to win in tough times

 Fewer than 1 in 10 Firms Thrive in a Recession

 The next 18-24 months are going to be challenging.

 Look around at your competition.
-Some may loom large today, but a number won't be here in two years.
-They'll be case studies of the recession.
+Some may loom large today, but a number won’t be here in two years.
+Instead, they’ll be case studies of the recession.

 Others will come out limping.
 The select few will emerge from the downturn stronger than ever.

-Research from Harvard Business Review3 on 4,700 public companies shows that 17% didn’t survive a recession: they went bankrupt, were acquired, or became private.
-80% were painfully slow to recover.
+Research from Harvard Business Review on 4,700 public companies shows that 17% didn’t survive a recession: they went bankrupt, were acquired, or became private.
+Of those that survived, 80% were painfully slow to recover.
 Only 9% of the sample flourished after a slowdown.